 The toxicity level of paint depends on factors such as gender, age, and how the paint is used, and even non-toxic acrylic paint is not safe for everyone’s skin and is also not ideal for long-term use.

-We suggest washing off any paint on your skin promptly to avoid the paint being absorbed by your skin to at least minimize the negative effects it might cause.
+I suggest washing off any paint on your skin promptly to avoid the paint being absorbed by your skin to at least minimize the negative effects it might cause.

 Is It Safe to Apply Acrylic Paint on Your Skin?